 Below is a collapsible indented tree depicting the contents of a Chrome Profile.
 Each rectangle represents a file or directory and is labeled with the file name and type.
 Rectangles are indented to show the hierarchy.
 For example, every other item is indented "inside" the top-level Chrome Profile Directory.
 You can collapse or expand parent items by clicking on them (or use the buttons at the top to do bulk actions).
 SQLite databases (shown in blue) and JSON files (shown in orange) get special treatment.
-Since these databases are so important in Chrome forensics, you can expand them to see the tables and columns inside.
+Since SQLite databases are so important in Chrome forensics, you can expand them to see the tables and columns inside.
 Likewise, you can expand the JSON files to see the objects within.

 Have fun exploring!
 Let me know what the favorite thing you find is.

 2021-12-15: Added Chrome 96 (post Network files migration)